siva-k85/fhir-r4-crawl/04_VALIDATION_REPORTS/COMPREHENSIVE_VALIDATION_REPORT.md

 Downstream consumers can:
 1. Load markdown files directly without re-validation
-2. Trust file sizes as quality indicators (all >34KB)
+2. Trust file sizes as quality indicators (ranging from 10.5KB to 699KB)
 3. Use metadata headers for filtering and organization
 4. Reproduce extraction using configs in `02_CONFIGURATION/`